djpugh/MTfit/_sources/tutorial.rst.txt

     .. literalinclude:: ../../examples/command_line.sh
         :language: bash

-This uses the data from the CSV example file (see :ref:`csv-example-label`), prints the version of mtfit being used and then calls mtfit from the command line.
+This uses the data from the CSV example file (see :ref:`csv-example-label`), prints the version of MTfit being used and then calls MTfit from the command line.
 The parameters used are:

     * --data_file=csv_*.inv - use the data files matching csv_*.inv
     * --algorithm=iterate - use the iterative algorithm
     * --max_samples=100000 - run for 100,000 samples
     * -b - carry out the inversion for both the double couple constrained and full moment tensor spaces
     * --inversionoptions=PPolarity - carry out the inversion using PPolarity data only
-    * --convert - convert the solution using :mod:`mtfit.MTconvert`.
+    * --convert - convert the solution using :mod:`MTfit.MTconvert`.

 .. _scatangle-tutorial-label: